haniii88/new-things-every-day-64/README.md

-/* New Things Every Day — Day 64 */
+/* New Things Every Day — Da 64 */
 /* Generates a unique hash-like string for today's log */

 function dailyLog64() {